 Multiple Restaurant Locations

 In the restaurant industry, generic accounting solutions and manual processes quickly reveal their weaknesses.
-Although Zia Taqueria has only about 75 seats and just two locations, accounting and operations were both a constant struggle.
+With 75 seats and two locations, Zia Taqueria found both accounting and operations to be a constant struggle.
 For example, both inventory management and recipe costing were time-consuming and error-prone processes that failed to give the accurate insight necessary to succeed in an industry with tight margins.

 If I’d been throwing pepperonis on top of a pizza out of a bag, I might have been able to do my inventory just fine with QuickBooks,” explained Mr. Grant.
 “But with our broader menu, I needed a better way to manage my in-house recipes, track food yields, and control costs.
 In addition, I was wasting a great deal of time entering data into my POS system for inventory and then entering it all again into QuickBooks for accounting.
 I really wanted to eliminate that dual entry.”